ladislavhorky/osm-based-3d-street-map/README.md

 # OSM-based 3D Street Map of Earth

 This is an accompanying repository for the eponymous talk held on FOSS4G NA 2019 in San Diego.
-It is meant as a self-contained web where you can try styling OSM-based 3D street map and a tutorial describing how to setup up the map using [vts-geospatial FOSS stack](https://www.melown.com/products/vts/) and VTS Public Resources.
+It is meant as a self-contained web where you can try styling OSM-based 3D street map.
+Furthermore, below is a tutorial describing how to setup up the same map using your own instance of [vts-geospatial FOSS stack](https://www.melown.com/products/vts/) and VTS Public Resources.

 ## What to do with this repo?